bjmt/yamtk/README.md

 yamtk seq -a hist -b 0.1 -i genome.fa
 ```

-Header bar — `yamtk seq -a stats -i big.fa | wc -l` is a quick way to
+As an aside, `yamtk seq -a stats -i big.fa | wc -l` is a quick way to
-size the input before picking `-n`.
+size up the input before deciding on `-n`.

 ## yambkg

 Generate a background sequence set matched to a target FASTA by GC content
 and length, in the style of HOMER's `findMotifsGenome.pl`.
-Two sampling
+There are two
-modes are supported: subsample an existing pool FASTA (`-p`), or randomly
+sampling modes: you can subsample an existing pool FASTA (`-p`), or randomly
 draw windows from a genome FASTA (`-g`).
-Output is FASTA on stdout; the
+The output is FASTA on stdout; in
-genome mode can additionally write a BED of the sampled coordinates via
+genome mode you can also write out a BED of the sampled coordinates via `-B`.
-`-B`.
-The result feeds straight into `yamtk enr -i pos.fa -n bkg.fa` (or
+The result feeds straight into `yamtk enr -i pos.fa -n bkg.fa` (or `yamtk me
-`yamtk me -n bkg.fa`) when a real biological null is preferred over a
+-n bkg.fa`) for those times when you would rather use a real biological null
-shuffled-positive null.
+than the shuffled-positive one.

 ### Usage